 Please keep Pakistan in your prayers.
-We suspect there will be repricussions for our brothers and sisters in Afghanistan over the recent execution of Qadri, the man who barbarically killed the Governor of Punjab in 2011 for standing up for Aasiya Bibi and visiting her.
+We suspect there will be repercussions for our brothers and sisters in Afghanistan over the recent execution of Qadri, the man who barbarically killed the Governor of Punjab in 2011 for standing up for Asia Bibi and visiting her.
 He called the Blasphemy law the ‘black law’ and this enraged his personal body guard who killed him.
 Qadri was celebrated as having fought for the honor of Islam.
 This week, he was assasinated.
 This has enraged extremists across the country who took to the streets.
-Our ministry partners across Pakistan were stuck in riots and traffic.
+Our local partners, among the few Christians in Pakistan, were stuck in riots and traffic as well.

 Another young man from Peshawar said, “If I die, I want to die for Jesus, not because someone is mad at the government for killing a Muslim criminal!’”